PyPSA/247-cfe/README.md

 ## Requirements
 ### Data

-Code is based on the brownfield networks exported from [PyPSA-Eur-Sec](https://github.com/PyPSA/pypsa-eur-sec) with `myopic` setting to get brownfield networks for 2025/2030.
-For convenience, the sample networks are pushed to git and located in the `input` folder.
+Code is based on the brownfield networks exported from [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur-sec) with `myopic` setting to get brownfield networks for 2025/2030.
+For convenience, sample networks are provided in the `input/` folder.

-Parallel to the repository you should also clone the [technology-data](https://github.com/PyPSA/technology-data) repository.
+Technology data assumptions are automatically retrieved from [technology-data](https://github.com/PyPSA/technology-data) repository for `<year>` and `<version>`, as specified in `config.yaml`.

 ### Software

-The code is known to work with python 3.11, PyPSA 0.23, pandas 1.5.3, numpy 1.24.2, linopy 0.1.5, and gurobi 10.0.1.
+The code is known to work with python 3.11, PyPSA 0.25, pandas 1.5.3, numpy 1.24.2, linopy 0.2.7, and gurobi 10.0.1.

 The complete list of package requirements is in the [envs/environment.yaml](envs/environment.yaml) file.
 The environment can be installed and activated using: